 The Federal Government also allows tax credits for individuals and companies that invest in solar power.
 Some of you may remember back in the ’70s when Uncle Sam was offering a $5000 incentive to anyone who installed a solar hot water system, and it seemed like overnight solar experts appeared.

 There are a few disadvantages:

 - Although energy is still produced during cloud cover, it is reduced.

 - The sun reaches its peak at certain months of the year.

 - Location and angle is a factor, in order to maximize the panels’ performance.

-I remember many years ago when a homeowner installed panels on his roof in September and his electric consumption was greatly reduced.
+I remember many years ago when a homeowner installed panels on his roof in September with the aid of companies such as Planet Roof, and his electric consumption was greatly reduced.
 However, in April it increased, and after reviewing the location of the panels, it was determined that the large oak trees on the property that bloomed in the spring were the cause—they shaded the house!